Gibberlings3/Skills-and-Abilities/README.md

 This also updates the following HLAs so they CANNOT be removed by Breach or anti-magic spell: Hardiness, Resist Magic, Avoid Death, Evasion, Greater Evasion, and Assassination.
 (more in progress)

+### Update Berserker's Enrage

+The character becomes enraged for 1 turn.
+While enraged, the character gains a +10% bonus to his damage rolls and becomes immune to charm, confusion, fear, feeblemind, hold, imprisonment, level drain, maze, stun, and sleep.
+The character also receives a -2 penalty to Armor Class, takes 1 point of damage per round while enraged (knocking the character unconscious if this causes the character's hit points to be reduced to 0), and receives +10% increase to all physical damage taken.

+After the effects end, the character becomes winded, suffering a -2 penalty to movement rate, to-hit rolls, and damage rolls.

 ## Class Updates

 ### Bard Skills (EEex Required)